click on photo to go back ...

 Alan began playing the role in 1960, was a perfect "Fred Flintstone" and reveled in the role.
 There were many spinoffs from the original in which Reed was involved.
 He did much work for the Hanna-Barbera Studios.

-And perhaps the strangest-named character he played was in Audrey Hepburn's Breakfast at Tiffany's (1961, see picture below) where he was known as "Sally Tomato".
-Although "Puddles Podell" in Marjorie Morningstar, the 1958 Natalie Wood-starring film, can't be far behind in odd names.
+Perhaps the strangest-named character he played was in Audrey Hepburn's Breakfast at Tiffany's (Paramount, Oct.
+6. 1961) as "Sally Tomato".
+Although "Puddles Podell" in Marjorie Morningstar (Warner Bros, Apr 24.
+1958), the Natalie Wood-starring film, must be a close second!

 And perhaps the strangest-named character he played was in Audrey Hepburn's Breakfast at Tiffany's (1961) where he was known as Sally Tomato.

-Above: In Audrey Hepburn's Breakfast at Tiffany's (1961) where he was known as "Sally Tomato".
+Above: In Audrey Hepburn's Breakfast at Tiffany's (Paramount, Oct.
+6. 1961) where he was known as "Sally Tomato".

 In a scene from the 1967 "Batman" episode "Penguin Sets a Trend" we see Major Beasley played by Bob Hastings (R), who would later go on to voice Gordon in "Batman: The Animated Series" and General MacGruder played by Alan Reed (L).One of his last on screen appearances in an episode of "Petticoat Junction" called "Bad Day at Shady Rest" as Bandit Lawson (1968).

-Above left: In a scene from the 1967 Batman episode "Penguin Sets a Trend" we see Major Beasley played by Bob Hastings (R), who would later go on to voice Gordon in Batman: The Animated Series and General MacGruder played by Alan Reed (L)
+Above left: In a scene from the Batman episode "Penguin Sets a Trend" (ABC, Feb.
+1. 1967) we see Major Beasley played by Bob Hastings (R), who would later go on to voice Gordon in Batman: The Animated Series and General MacGruder played by Alan Reed (L)

-Above right: One of his last on screen appearances in an episode of Petticoat Junction called "Bad Day at Shady Rest" as Bandit Lawson (1968).
+Above right: One of his last on screen appearances in an episode of Petticoat Junction called "Bad Day at Shady Rest" as Bandit Lawson (CBS, Mar.
+2. 1968).

 Radio playwright and director Norman Corwin cast Reed as Santa Claus in the 1969 KCET television reading of his 1938 play The Plot to Overthrow Christmas.